 Veterans are requested to provide health insurance information.
 VA is required to submit claims to insurance carriers for treatment of all nonservice-connected conditions.
 Reimbursement received from insurance carriers are retained at the VA health care facility where treatment was received.
 These funds are used to provide additional health care services to all veterans.

-Certain nonservice-connected and 0% noncompensable service-connected veterans are required to fill out the financial worksheet, which we refer to as the "Means Test."
+Certain nonservice-connected and 0% noncompensable service-connected veterans are required to fill out the financial worksheet, which is known as a "Means Test."
 A means test is a gathering of financial information by which VA determines your priority group for enrollment, and whether or not you are required to make copayments for the service you receive.
 The means test is based on prior year income and net worth.
 However, you can apply for an exemption from paying those copayments to avoid a hardship if projections of your income for the current year will be substantially below the applicable income threshold.

 A hardship determination is a process by which veterans enrolled in Priority Group 7 & 8 may request a change in their enrollment priority group if their projected income for the current year will be substantially lower than their income from the previous year.
 Circumstances that might warrant hardship determination would be the loss of employment, business bankruptcy, or out-of-pocket medical expenses.

-If you are being provided treatment, necessary prescriptions will be provided.
+If you are receiving medical treatment from the VA, they will also provide necessary prescriptions.
 For more information on the current copayment rates, visit the Department of Veterans Affairs website.
 Service-connected veterans rated 50% or more, service-connected veterans receiving medications for a service-connected condition, or nonservice-connected veterans who meet the low-income criteria are exempt from the prescription copayment.
 This income threshold changes annually.

 - Medication – Prescription copayment charges were established by Congress.
 The charge ranges from $5 to $11 for each 30 day or less supply of medications provided on an outpatient basis for nonservice-connected conditions.

 - Outpatient – The copayments will be based on primary care visits ($15) and specialty care visits ($50).